fredyshox/ANECompat/README.md

 Note that this tool check compatibility against neural engine of the host and each generation of Apple SoC's have different ANE with varying feature sets and performance.
 Checkout this [document](https://github.com/hollance/neural-engine/blob/master/docs/supported-devices.md) to see which chips have ANE.

-Currently only compatible with Apple Silicon macs - M1 series is equivalent to A14 Bionic ANE-wise.
+Command-line tool is compatible with Apple Silicon macs. iOS app is also available - see [iOS Version](#ios-version).

 ## How does it work?